The Best Plan For Debt Elimination

 Keep and Protect Your Property

 Most of our clients keep everything they own – and lose nothing.
-Every state adopts certain state or federal “exemptions,” which are basically lists of things a person can keep and still file bankruptcy.
+Every state adopts certain state or federal “exemptions,” which are basically lists of things a person can keep and still file for bankruptcy.
 In Texas, the exemptions are such that most of the people who file a Chapter 7 Bankruptcy do not lose anything.
-Their home is protected , their personal property is protected, and even their retirement plans are protected.
+Their home is protected, their personal property is protected, and even their retirement plans are protected.
 In the occasional case where it looks like a client has too much “stuff” to cover with exemptions, Chapter 13 is another option.
-In Chapter 13, people can keep all their stuff; they just have to pay in some extra money.
+In Chapter 13, people can keep all their stuff; they just have to pay some extra money.

 Filing bankruptcy does NOT mean you get to keep all your property for free.
 If there is a lien against the property, the creditor holding the lien still needs to be paid.
 If you own a home, while the equity is protected, you must continue to make payments on the mortgage in order to protect the home.

-The same applies for a car loan.
+The same applies to a car loan.
 Generally, when you get a car loan, you give the lender a lien against your car title.
 In most cases, this lien is not affected by filing a bankruptcy under Chapter 7.
 Assuming there is an exemption to cover whatever equity there is in the car, the client would still have to keep current on the car loan to keep the car.
 If the car loan is not kept current, filing under Chapter 7 will not keep the lender from eventually repossessing the car.

 Get out from under debt on property you’re willing to say “goodbye” to